Auto Tech

 Autonomous and connected technologies shape the future of the automotive industry

 For more than a decade, the US has had the second-largest passenger vehicle market in the world, second only to China.
-In 2023, the US auto industry represented approximately 3% of the country’s gross domestic product (GDP).
+In 2024, the US auto industry represented approximately 3% of the country’s gross domestic product (GDP).
 Within this sizable automotive market, consumer demands are constantly evolving.
 In recent years, priorities like fuel efficiency, safety, connectivity, and security have increasingly taken precedence.
 Global climate change concerns have also driven policy-making toward a zero-emission future.
 Collectively, these developments have spurred industry players to introduce next-generation technologies and tools (collectively referred to as “Auto Tech”), such as automotive Light Detection and Ranging (LiDAR) and other sensors, safety and driving assist tools, autonomous and connected passenger vehicles, data capture and analytics platforms, infotainment, and Internet of Things (IoT)-enabled vehicle security.

-The US: Second-largest passenger vehicle market in the world, 2022
+The US: Second-largest passenger vehicle market in the world, 2023

 Notably, these segments are also synergistic and interdependent.
-For example, vehicle cybersecurity is a prerequisite to monetize vehicle data, as perceived privacy sensitivity levels are higher for some categories of vehicle data (e.g., personal data like emails and telephone details).
+For example, vehicle cybersecurity is a prerequisite to monetizing vehicle data, as perceived privacy sensitivity levels are higher for some categories of vehicle data (e.g., personal data like emails and telephone details).
 Cybersecurity is also a must-have for connected and autonomous vehicles to prevent hacking into vehicle systems.
 In addition, connected car platforms and in-vehicle infotainment require a higher level of security and privacy, while autonomous vehicles rely heavily on LiDAR and other sensors as well as safety and driving assist tools for navigation.

 Data privacy and security is a must for vehicle data and connected vehicle platforms